SharePoint/sp-dev-docs/docs/general-development/get-started-with-workflows-in-sharepoint.md

 > **Important:**
 > For instructions on setting up and configuring SharePoint and Microsoft Azure, see  [Set up and configure SharePoint Workflow Manager](set-up-and-configure-sharepoint-workflow-manager.md).

+>![NOTE]
+>SharePoint 2010 workflows has been retired since August 1, 2020.
+If you’re using SharePoint 2010 workflows, we recommend migrating to Power Automate or other supported solutions.
+For more info, see [SharePoint 2010 workflow retirement](https://support.microsoft.com/office/sharepoint-2010-workflow-retirement-1ca3fff8-9985-410a-85aa-8120f626965f).

 ## Overview of workflows in SharePoint
 <a name="overview"> </a>